 How much does assisted living cost?

 The price of assisted living can vary based on several factors.
-According to the 2021 Genworth Cost of Care Survey, the average cost of assisted living in the U.S. is $4,500 a month.1 It’s important to remember that what you pay for assisted living may differ based on where you live, the type of facility you choose, or the level of care and service provided.
+According to Genworth Financial's 2024 data, the average cost of assisted living in the U.S. is $4,917 per month.1 It’s important to remember that what you pay for assisted living may differ based on where you live, the type of facility you choose, or the level of care and service provided.

 Alternate ways to pay for assisted living costs